C3real-kill3r/Micro_learning_app/README.md

 - sinatra-flash - a gem that allows us to pop up little messages alerting your users of important things.
 - news-api - a simple HTTP REST API for searching and retrieving live articles from all over the web.
 - sinatra-formhelpers-ng - a suite of helper methods built to make building forms in Sinatra an easy task.
+- shotgun — This is an automatic reloading version of the rackup command that’s shipped with Rack.
+Meaning you can alter code in your server, and have it live without needing to restart it.
+- Database Cleaner — We will use this to manage our test database before it runs, while it runs, and after it runs.

 ## Technologies Used
 * [Ruby](https://www.ruby-lang.org/en/)